itbdw/ip-database/README.md

 ===========

 ##IP-database, runs with PHP.
-###This is a fairly simple way to get the city info by a IP address.
+This is a fairly simple way to get the city info by a IP address.

 ##Why choose a local ip-database
-+ Simple To Run
++ Simple To Run.
 You just need to set up a webserver that runs PHP.
 Simple, right?

-+ Easy To Use
++ Easy To Use.
 You just need to new the class and get the result.
 Wow!

-+ Really Fast
++ Really Fast.
 The data structure is well designed, you get the result without to wait.

 ##Usage
 Just call the ip.php file, and you will get the result.
 All you need is a simple php file and a db database.